 Participation in singing for community worship: reflection on the role of church music in Christian worship.
 Requires participation in Tuesday community Chapel services.
 May be taken a maximum of six semesters for credit.

-I credit hour Fall and Spring semesters E. Guenther
+I credit hour Section offered every Fall and Spring semester